pliddy-com/recipes-next/README.md

 ## Next Steps

-This README file documents the thinking behind the project and its architecture and describes the current state of the project.
+This `README` file documents the thinking behind the project and its architecture and describes the current state of the project.

 There is currently a backlog of approximately 25 stories identifying new features, enhancements to existing features, or technical efficiencies.
 The prioritized backlog items for next steps include:

-- Adding a 404 page and correct routing functionality for unknown urls
+- Adding correct routing functionality for unknown urls to a 404 page
 - Enhancing the existing content for improved SEO performance identified by the Checkbot scans
 - Adding recipe schemas from schema.org to page headers in order to enable display of Google search results as rich snippets
 - Implementing lazy loading of Next.js components to improve initial page load performance on mobile devices